16 Key Benefits of an Organic Mattress: Are They Worth It?

 1. Extends Product Lifespan

-High-quality organic mattresses last at least 20-25 years.
+High-quality organic mattresses are more durable than innerspring or memory foam mattresses and last at least 20-25 years with proper care.
 Some mattress manufacturers, such as PlushBeds and Saatva, even offer a lifetime warranty.

-Synthetic mattresses degrade much faster, and cheaper models can last as little as 7 years.
+Synthetic mattresses degrade much faster.
+Higher quality brands last up to 10 years, and cheaper models last as little as 7 years.

-Despite the higher initial purchase cost, buying an organic mattress is definitely worth it as they offer better value over the lifetime of the product.
+Despite the higher initial purchase cost, buying an organic mattress is worth it as it offers better value over the lifetime of the product.

 2. Reduces Healthcare Costs